-We recommend that you follow these three tips to find a qualified advisor to provide the financial advice you need, including advice about your retirement plan:
+We recommend that you follow these three tips to find a qualified advisor to provide the financial advice you need:

 But don’t worry if everything doesn’t come together at once.
-When you find the right advisor, they will know what questions to ask you.
+When you find the right advisor, they’ll know what questions to ask you.

-When you’re speaking with a potential advisor, ask about his or her level of experience and qualifications with questions like these:
+When you’re speaking with a potential advisor, ask about their level of experience and qualifications with questions like these: